vipul-space23/PasswordGenerator/README.md

 ## Project Preview
 ![Screenshot of Password Generator](screenshot.png)

-## Future Enhancements
-- Option to exclude similar characters for readability.
-- Dark mode toggle.
-- Strength indicator for generated passwords.

-## License
-This project is open-source and available under the MIT License.

----

 Feel free to modify this as you wish, or add additional sections like "Contributing" or "Contact"!